How to Scoop and Change Cat Litter?

 But you are still faced with the issue: how to prevent the smell.
-With urine and feces, the soiled cat litter get stinky quickly.
+With urine and feces, the soiled cat litter gets stinky quickly.

 You should consider equipping a Litter Genie and Lionpapa generic Litter Genie refill bag.
 Storing dirty litter inside Litter Genie seals the smell well due to its seal structure.
-Lionpapa offers cat owners cheap refill bag in good quality, reducing the burden.
+Lionpapa offers cat owners cheap refill bags of good quality, reducing the burden.

 How to scoop and change cat litter?